Fluorescent Signals

 About The Hidden Life of Plants

-Our limited visual spectrum doesn’t allow us to see it with our bare eyes, since we only see a sliver of all the light that surrounds us.
-How would we relate to plants if we could see them react directly to our actions and to our touch?
+Our limited visual spectrum doesn’t allow us to see it with the naked eye, as we perceive only a sliver of the light that surrounds us.
+How would we relate to plants if we could see them react directly to our actions and touch?

 ↪︎ #03 - Publication document.
 Image: Heather - Vinegar, Fluorescent Signals, 2015.